What Is A Press Brake And How Does It Work?

 Consistency

 Backgauges and programmable controls help ensure uniform results across multiple parts.
+This reduces variation and supports quality standards.

 Cost-Effectiveness